saitokouna/nlohmann_json/docs/mkdocs/docs/api/basic_json/dump.md

 - Indentation character `indent_char`, option `ensure_ascii` and exceptions added in version 3.0.0.
 - Error handlers added in version 3.4.0.
 - Serialization of binary values added in version 3.8.0.
+- Added support for error handler value `keep` in version ???.